-No, the California Lemon Law does not apply to all products.
+No, the CA Lemon Law does not apply to all products.
 The lemon law does apply to consumer products, including new and used motor vehicles (cars, trucks, motor homes, motorcycles, boats, all-terrain vehicles and SUVs), sold within the state with an express written warranty.
 The California Legislature drafted this section of the law to provide consumers with protection from manufacturers of materially defective products.
 Because there are many issues that may arise during litigation, whether a certain product is covered under the lemon law can appear ambiguous.
 Should a consumer believe that they have purchased a product that has proven to be materially defective, they should first find an experienced and competent lemon law attorney to advise them on whether their product is eligible for coverage under this section of California law.

 Initially, it is important to consider whether a product was purchased within the state of California.
 Because coverage can vary from state to state, products purchased outside of California will be ineligible for coverage under California law, but may receive coverage under another state’s lemon law.
 It is also important to note whether the consumer purchased the product with a manufacturer’s express written warranty.
 By filing a lemon law claim, consumers are asking a judge to make the product manufacturer honor their express written warranty and provide relief for the consumer who purchased a materially defective product.
 Consumers who purchase or lease a product without an express written warranty will be ineligible for coverage under the lemon law.